jchung7v/Quiz-Web-Apps/README.md

     /styles.css                # styleshet

 ├── text                     # Folder for navbar and footer to be loaded in by skeleton
-    /footer.html             # the footer
-    /friendbutton.html       # the friend button
-    /nav_nothing.html        # navbar that does not contain any logos /navbar.html             # navbar with logos

-    /footer.html             # footer HTML file, this is a footbar /friendbutton.html       # firendbutton HTML file, this a firend button /nav_nothing.html        # nav_nothing HTML file, this is a navbar without icons /navbar.html             # navbar HTML file, this is a navbar with icons
+    /footer.html             # footer HTML file, this is a footbar /friendbutton.html       # firendbutton HTML file, this a friend button /nav_nothing.html        # nav_nothing HTML file, this is a navbar without icons /navbar.html             # navbar HTML file, this is a navbar with icons